-(b) may provide for the training of persons to carry out the duties of librarians and library assistants, such training to conform to the requirements of the Library Association of Australia.
+(b) may provide for the training of persons to carry out the duties of librarians and library assistants, such training to conform to the requirements of the Library Association of Australia; and

+(c) may perform the functions conferred on the Board under the Legal Deposit Act 2012.

-[Section 15 amended by No. 20 of 1955 s.
+[Section 15 amended: No. 20 of 1955 s.
 9; No. 29 of 1974 s.
-5.]
+5; No. 10 of 2012 s.
+24.]

 16. Financial provisions

-(1) The funds necessary for the effectual exercise by the Board of the powers conferred and duties imposed upon it by this Act shall be —
+(1) The funds necessary for the effectual exercise by the Board of the powers conferred and duties imposed upon it by this Act and the Legal Deposit Act 2012 shall be —

 (a) such moneys as are, from time to time, appropriated by Parliament for that purpose;